embetrix/meta-ethereum/docs/bbb_tutorial.md

 ```

-Start a light node on the host, with HTTP-RPC support for WebSockets:
+Start a light node on the host, with support for WebSockets:
 ```
-$ geth --syncmode "light" --rpc --ws
+$ geth --syncmode "light" --ws
 ```

 Back to the BBB (on minicom), use geth to attach to the host's light node:
 ```
-# geth attach http://<host's IP inside the LAN>:8545
+# geth attach ws://<host's IP inside the LAN>:8546
 ```

 Finally, print some information on geth's console from the BBB: